 - Right-Of-Way Review: $90

-- Owner-Builder: Must not rent or sell the property within one (1) year of completion of the permit.
+- Owner-Builder: Shall not lease, rent or sell the property for one (1) year from permit completion.

 - Certified Swimming Pool Class A